ceazyy/Simple-Text-Editor/README.md

 # Simple Text Editor

 Simple Text Editor is a text editor application built using C++ and Qt framework.
 It allows users to create, open, edit, and save text files with standard text editing functionalities.
+I want to add several more features to it but I'll do it later.
+Also, if you want to help me related to this, feel free to add :D

 ## Features